benjamintanweihao/code_rippa/README.md

 	$ code_rippa -t zenburnesque path_to_single_file.rb

-Note that the output file is saved as _out.tex_ in the current directory where _code_rippa_ was called from.
+Note that the output file is saved as _out.pdf_ in the current directory where _code_rippa_ was called from.

-	$ pdflatex out.tex			# Saved as out.pdf

 ### Producing PDF from a directory